mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

 Because of the difficulty of exploitation at present and the extreme performance hits involved with implementing these mitigations, teams should carefully weigh whether accepting the performance hits of enabling the mitigations outweighs the risk of leaving the mitigations disabled.
 That said, performance impact varies greatly between systems and workloads, so testing the impact against your workloads is recommended.

-On servers running trusted and patched software, enabling the mitigations may not be necessary.
-Microsoft recommends against enabling the mitigations on SQL Servers that are running on bare metal without CLR enabled.
-Other performance-oriented software may also put out similar recommendations going forward.
+On servers running trusted and patched software, enabling the mitigations may not be necessary.  ~~<a href="https://support.microsoft.com/en-us/help/4073225/guidance-for-sql-server" target="_blank" rel="nofollow">Microsoft recommends against enabling the mitigations on SQL Servers that are running on bare metal only trusted code</a>.~~ _Microsoft has updated their recommendations and now recommends enabling patches for Meltdown but maintains that Spectre protections don't need to be enabled if you're running without untrusted code._   Other performance-oriented software may also put out similar recommendations going forward.

 ### Conclusion ###